wkumari/draft-wkumari-dhc-addr-notification/draft-wkumari-dhc-addr-notification.md

 ## DHCPv6 Address Registration Request

 The client sends a DHCPv6 ADDR-REG-INFORM message to the address registration server to the All_DHCP_Relay_Agents_and_Servers multicast address (ff02::1:2).
-The client MUST only send the packet on the network interface that has the address being registered (i.e. if the host has multiple interfaces with different addresses, it should only send the packet on the interface with the address being registered).
+The client MUST only send the packet on the network interface that has the address being registered (i.e. if the client has multiple interfaces with different addresses, it should only send the packet on the interface with the address being registered).
 The client MUST send the packet from the address being registered.
 This is primarily for "fate sharing" purposes - for example, if the network implements some form of L2 security to prevent a client from spoofing other clients' addresses this prevents an attacker from spoofing ADDR-REG-INFORM messages.
 The client MUST send separate messages for each address being registered.

 The client MUST include a Client Identifier option in the ADDR-REG-INFORM message.